kcrawford/dockutil/README.md

 **INTRODUCTION**

-dockutil is a command line utility for managing Mac OS X dock items.
+dockutil is a command line utility for managing macOS dock items.
 It is currently written in Swift.
 - Compatible with macOS Big Sur & Monterey (use 2.x version for older OSes)